-Prior to joining Professional Education, Chanel served as Director of Residency for Relay Online, partnering with numerous schools and networks nationally to build innovative support systems for teachers in residence.
+Prior to joining Teacher Professional Education, Chanel served as Director of Residency for Relay Online, partnering with numerous schools and networks nationally to build innovative support systems for preservice teachers.
 While serving as Director of Residency, Chanel also taught graduate courses in core pedagogy and elementary methods and supervised clinical practice.

 Before joining the Relay faculty, Chanel was an Assistant Principal in South Philadelphia.
 During her time as Assistant Principal, the School District of Philadelphia ranked her school first within its peer group and second citywide for academic growth.
+Shortly thereafter, her school was designated a Title 1 Distinguished School by Pennsylvania's Department of Education.
 Chanel began her career in education as an elementary school teacher in Philadelphia.

-James Verrilli is the Executive Director for the Relay GSE Hollyhock Humanities Fellowship.
-He sees himself as having the soul of a teacher.
-His long career began in in 1984, as a part of the Jesuit Volunteer Corps.
-In 1985 he found his calling as a history teacher in Newark, NJ at the Link Community School.
+James Verrilli is the Managing Partner for the Hollyhock Humanities Fellowship at Relay.
+He is a teacher and instructional leader.
+His teaching career began in 1985, as a part of the Jesuit Volunteer Corps. he found his calling as a history teacher in Newark, NJ at the Link Community School.
 After graduate work at Brown University he became Link’s principal until 1997 significantly improving students’ high school graduation rates and student achievement.
 Then, he co-founded North Star Academy Charter School of Newark with Norman Atkins.
 During his 14-year tenure as middle school principal, he helped North Star grow to multiple campuses and to become a nationally recognized Blue Ribbon School that was one of the highest performing urban schools in New Jersey.

 In 2011, after 25 years of teaching and leading schools, Verrilli joined the new Relay Graduate School of Education and launched the Newark campus as the founding Dean.
 Over his ten years at Relay, he has been both the Dean of the Newark Campus, a Senior Dean managing deans across Relay’s many campuses and in charge of faculty development.
 All the while, still teaching as a professor for Relay’s master’s level core pedagogy and residency courses.
 James has dedicated his professional career to working for social justice through teaching, school leadership, and fighting for educational equity.